Types Of Innovation

 Radical innovation uproots existing markets by providing something completely new to the world.

-Radical innovations are fundamental changes to a product, service or activities.
+Radical innovations are fundamental changes to a product, service, or activity.
 Something entirely new or a significant transformation of what existed prior to the innovation.

-Radical innovations can also sometimes be referred to as breakthrough or discontinuous innovations.
+Radical innovations can also sometimes be referred to as breakthroughs or discontinuous innovations.

 Business Model Innovation